pat/thinking-sphinx/v4/common_issues.md

 <h3 id="mva-strings">Alternatives to MVAs with Strings</h3>

-Given Sphinx doesn't support multi-value attributes, what are alternative ways to achieve similar functionality?
+Given Sphinx doesn't support multi-value _string_ attributes, what are alternative ways to achieve similar functionality?

 The easiest approach is when the string values are coming from an association.
 In this case, use the foreign key ids instead, and translate string values to the underlying id when you're filtering your searches.

-Otherwise, you could look into using [CRC'd integer values of strings](#string_filters), though there is the possibility of collisions.
+Otherwise, you could look into using [CRC'd integer values of strings](../v3/common_issues.html#string_filters), though there is the possibility of collisions.

 <h3 id="ignored-indices">Indices not being processed</h3>